Professors and Lecturers

 Professor of development economics at the Graduate Institute of International and Development Studies.

 Deputy Director at CERAH.
 She has worked in development for over sixteen years, projects in the field (Bolivia, Benin) and at headquarters of local and European NGOs (Central America, Chad, Haiti) as well as for UNESCO.

 Head of Learning at CERAH.
 She has been working in the humanitarian sector since 1999.
 She is responsible for the MAS programme and oversees the DAS, CAS and TSC.
 She coordinates the CAS "People Management in Humanitarian Settings".

 Consultant and Trainer in Humanitarian Affairs, working as Coordinator and Lecturer at CERAH.

-Coordinates the DAS in humanitarian action, the CAS Communication, Advocacy and Negotiation in Humanitarian Settings and leads the Thematic Seminar Advocacy for Humanitarian Projects in Health.
+Coordinates the CAS Communication, Advocacy and Negotiation in Humanitarian Settings and leads the Thematic Seminar Advocacy for Humanitarian Projects in Health.

 Dr Meg Davis

 Coordinates the Thematic Short Course on Sexual Violence in Conflict Settings and Emergencies, she is also a visiting scholar to the Centre for Human Rights and Global Justice at New York University School of Law.